mosra/m.css/doc/index.rst

         .. container:: m-col-l-6 m-push-l-1 m-col-m-7 m-nopadt

-            *A no-bullshit, no-JavaScript CSS framework and Pelican theme for content-oriented websites.*
+            *A no-nonsense, no-JavaScript CSS framework and Pelican theme for content-oriented websites.*

             Do you *hate* contemporary web development like I do?
 Do you also